The HSBC World Elite MasterCard is HSBC’s flagship offering, coming with a hefty signup bonus.

-In addition, you also get a complimentary membership in the Mastercard LoungeKey program, although you still need to pay for each airport lounge visit.
+In addition, you also get a complimentary membership in the DragonPass program, although you still need to pay for each airport lounge visit.
 In this regard, the lounge access benefit isn’t as good as some of the other premium credit cards out there like the American Express Platinum Card.

-Other benefits on the HSBC World Elite Mastercard include a $100 annual “travel enhancement” credit towards airline seat selection fees, checked baggage fees, and other ancillary fees, as well as unlimited access to wifi at Boingo hotspots around the world – you never know when that might come in handy.
+Other benefits on the HSBC World Elite Mastercard include a $100 annual “travel enhancement” credit towards airline seat selection fees, checked baggage fees, and other ancillary fees, as well as access to Wi-Fi at Boingo hotspots around the world – you never know when that might come in handy.

 The HSBC World Elite is a premium product, and so comes with very strong insurance benefits.
 This includes emergency medical insurance for you, your spouse, and dependent children on unexpected medical illness or injury when travelling out-of-province and is valid for up to 31 days, which is double the industry standard of 15 days.